indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

 }
 {% endhighlight %}

 This seems like an innocent looking piece of code.
 The comment tries to be helpful and communicate something important to the reader.
-Unfortunately there's an Unicode escape lurking in this code which is not well formed.
-Windows path names use backslashes as do Unicode escapes to denote the start of the escape sequence.
-In this example, the path name contains a folder named `users`.
+Unfortunately there's a Unicode escape lurking in this code which is not well formed.
 As you know by now, Unicode escapes start with `\u` and the compiler expects four hexadecimal digits to be followed.
 When this rule is not met, the compiler will throw an error.
+Windows path names use backslashes to separate directory names.
+But if one of those backslashes is followed with the `u` character, you can run into unexpected situations.
+The problem in this example is the sequence of characters `\users` which is in fact an ill-formed Unicode escape.

 ## Taking it to the extreme